julydavidcf/Windfall/README.md

-# Milestone 2 game
+# Milestone 3 game

-The game is now a turn-based RPG, where the player can choose to use different abilities during the battle.
-To complete the game, the player has to go through a 2v1 followed by a 2v2 battle scenario.
-The enemy has AI and will react based on what the player chooses to do.
+The game is a turn-based RPG, where the player can choose to use different abilities during the battle.
+There is a tutorial at the beginning to teach the player how to play, and there are dialogues throughout the game to describe the background and lore of the game.
+After the tutorial, the player has to command his companions and fight through 3 levels to defeat the necromancer boss, who has 2 phases.
+The player can save the game and come back to it later.

 # Features to meet Milestone 1 goals (100 points total)